MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 ### Design checklist

 Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment.
-Review the [Day-2 operations guide](/azure/architecture/operator-guides/aks/day-2-operations-guide)
+Review  [AKS best practices](/azure/aks/best-practices) and [Day-2 operations guide](/azure/architecture/operator-guides/aks/day-2-operations-guide) to learn about key considerations to understand and implement.

 > [!div class="checklist"]
 >
-> - (Cluster) **Infrastructure as code (IaC) deployment approach** Use a template-based deployment using Bicep, Terraform, or others.
+> - (Cluster) **Infrastructure as code (IaC) deployment approach.** Use a template-based deployment using Bicep, Terraform, or others.
 Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
 >
-> - (Cluster and Workload) **Automate infrastructure and workload deployments** Use standard software solutions to manage, integrate, and automate the deployment of your cluster and workloads.
+> - (Cluster and Workload) **Automate infrastructure and workload deployments.** Use standard software solutions to manage, integrate, and automate the deployment of your cluster and workloads.
 Integrate deployment pipelines with your source control system and incorporate automated tests.
 >
 >   Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
 This is often performed using GitOps.
 >